ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Volcanic sulphur mining.
-Men mining solid sulphur (yellow) on the Kawah Ijen volcano in Java, Indonesia.
-Cast iron pipes conduct sulphur- rich gases from inside the volcano.
-Liquid sulphur condenses and gradually cools to solid sulphur.
-While working, the miners are exposed to sulphurous fumes, including the toxic hydrogen sulphide.
-They have little or no protection.
+Cast iron pipes conducting sulphur-rich gases from the inside of a volcano.
+Liquid sulphur condenses in a pool underneath the pipe.
+As it cools solid sulphur (yellow) is formed.
 Elemental sulphur is a component of the magma (molten rock) that issues from volcanoes as lava.
+Certain sites, like this one at Kawah Ijen in Java, Indonesia, are rich sources of sulphur and sulphur gases, including the toxic hydrogen sulphide.
 Solid sulphur is mined for use in industry, primarily in producing sulphuric acid for further industrial uses.
-Photographed in 2002.

 Model release not required.
 Property release not required.